Eldress Mary Ella Briggs

 Ella’s health was always fragile.
 In 1892 the family record noted, “Ella Briggs, having been confined with sickness for nearly a year, leaves us for a short time to tarry at the North Family in Canterbury hoping to find rest and desirable change.”

 The break from family responsibilities was helpful, and Mary Ella Briggs was able to return to her many duties as Associate Eldress, a position she fulfilled for a total of 24 years.
 She continued to serve in this capacity until February 27, 1913, when she died suddenly of pneumonia in Enfield, New Hampshire.
-A heartfelt obituary written by her Shaker family appeared in The Enfield Advocate on March 7, 1913.
 She was buried in the Church Family Shaker Cemetery.

 Mary Ella Briggs was only 60 years old and the effect of her death on the community was profound.
 A letter written by Eldress Rosetta Cummings expressed the grief the Sisters felt on losing their friend and co-worker: